wjma90/google-drive-upload/README.md

 ### Upload

-For uploading files, the syntax is simple;
+For uploading files/remote gdrive files, the syntax is simple;

-`gupload filename/foldername gdrive_folder_name`
+`gupload filename/foldername/file_id/file_link gdrive_folder_name`

 where `filename/foldername` is input file/folder and `gdrive_folder_name` is the name of the folder on gdrive, where the input file/folder will be uploaded.

+and `file_id/file_link` is the accessible gdrive file link or id which will be uploaded without downloading.

 If `gdrive_folder_name` is present on gdrive, then script will upload there, else will make a folder with that name.